 SMITH: Nasty, invasive weeds.

 MCCUNE: One weed in particular.
 It is called pigweed.
 And, Robert, this thing is an ugly, horrible weed.
 One plant can make more than a million seeds.
 This thing will choke your crops.
 It'll spread to your neighbors' fields.
-And people are in a constant battle with pigweed.
+People are in a constant battle with it.
 They rip it out of the ground.
-They spray it with nasty pesticides.
+They spray it with nasty pesticides - or more technically, herbicides.
+Herbicides are the kind of pesticide you use to kill weeds.

 SMITH: And this fight with pigweed led to a real-world fight.
 So set the scene for us, Marianne.